AbdeAMNR/AssuranceBenSaid/README.md

 ## Features

-- Manage customers
+- Manage customers.
-- Manage vehicles
+- Manage vehicles.
 - Manage the receipts made.
-- User profile
+- System for registering users and assigning roles.
+- Application registration for the purpose of preventing its unauthorized use.
 - Analyze everyday activities with the use of a dashboard.
 - Printing reports using JasperReports.
-- Database creation using SQL script (tables and dummy data)
+- Database creation using SQL script (tables and dummy data).

 ## Note on Issues